 All campers have some type of overnight experience.
 While our 3rd and 4th graders camp on site, campers as young as 5th grade will participate in out of camp trips.
-Kaufmann campers (entering 8th – 9th grade) participate in a 2-night off-site camping and rafting trip.
-Macks campers (entering 10th grade) participate in a 4-day adventure program in West Virginia.
+Reich campers (entering 6th – 7th grade) participate in a camp out at a local state park.
+Kaufmann campers (entering 8th – 9th grade) participate in a 2-day, 1-night off-site camping and rafting trip.
+Macks campers (entering 10th grade) participate in a 3-day adventure program in West Virginia.
 Campers in our leadership programs participate in extended, team building off-site activities.

 How is food served and what choices will my child have?

 All food is kosher and prepared in accordance with Jewish dietary laws.
 We are proud to be supervised by the Vaad of Greater Washington.
 Our chefs prepare a variety of nutritious, kid-friendly meals.
 Many campers have specific dietary needs, and we are happy to substitute acceptable items.
 There are always alternative meals for those with allergies or restrictions.
 Salad bar, sunflower butter (instead of peanut butter) and jelly, fresh fruit and vegetarian alternatives are consistently available for campers and staff.